Atinos31/Speaky/README.md

 # UX

 ## Website Owner Business Goals
-- The main reason of creating this app is to help special needs children communicate with their friends and family in much easily way about their basic needs and feelings in real time.
+- The main reason of creating this app is to help non verbal special needs children communicate with their friends and family in an easy way about their basic needs and feelings in real time.
 - Users can find useful descriptive content to help them express their feelings.
 - Users can interact by touching a photo.
 - Users can get feedback in form of a voice expressing what they need.
-- users can choose their preferred voice and language.
+- users can choose their preferred voice.
+- users can type in their feelings ,needs and wants.

 ## User Goals

 ### New User Goals
 - As a first time visiter, i want to be able to find relevant information fast and navigate easily to find necessary content.
 - As a first time visitor i want to be able to understand the main role of the app.
+- As a first time user i want to be able to choose the voice that suits me.
+- As a first time user i want to be able to write down my emotions.
+- As a first time user i wan to be able to hear  voice feedback after typing in my needs.
+- As a first time user i wan to be able to choose any photo to communicate my needs in real time.

 ### Returning User Goals